vijayboopathy/automation/scripts/bash/wake on lan/README.md

 >bash wake.sh

-3) You can connect and start the machine but first you need to install WakeOnLan
+3) connectto the network and make sure that the linux machine has installed with Wakeonlan

 4) And use the script